maffiuz/Fission-Plants-Assignments/README.md

-# Nuclear Fission Plant Assignment 3
+# Nuclear Fission Plants Assignment 3

 This repository collects all assignments of the Nuclear Fission Plants course.
 Each assignment is contained in its own dedicated branch.
 Here, the solution of assignment 3 is contained